Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

 \subsection{Section-wise Supervision (RQ1)}

-As can be seen in Figure~\ref{fig:sec_inclusion_masking}, a consistent pattern emerges across benchmarks and teacher-student pairs: settings that supervise with CoT consistently outperform those that do not.
+\paragraph{Sub-optimality of full sequence distillation.} As can be seen in Figure~\ref{fig:sec_inclusion_masking}, a consistent pattern emerges across benchmarks and teacher-student pairs: settings that supervise with CoT consistently outperform those that do not.
 On both benchmarks, answer-only supervision (A) yields the lowest accuracy, and extending the loss to the prompt (P+A) brings only modest gains.
 Once CoT tokens receive supervision, whether alone (CoT), paired with the answer (CoT+A), paired with the prompt (P+CoT), or combined with both (P+CoT+A), performance improves substantially, with only minor differences among these CoT-inclusive variants.

-Overall, the results indicate that \emph{where} supervision is applied along the trajectory matters more than \emph{how many} tokens receive loss.
-Supervising the rationale tokens is crucial, while spreading loss to the prompt and answer offers only modest, sometimes negligible, additional benefits.
+Overall, the results indicate that supervising the rationale tokens is crucial, while spreading loss to the prompt and answer offers only modest, sometimes negligible, additional benefits.
 Thus, full-token supervision does not reliably outperform more selective objectives that focus on the reasoning process itself.

-To understand the limited gains from supervising P and A, we manually examined the data and observed that the CoT often encapsulates information from both the prompt and the answer as illustrated in Figure~\ref{fig:training_ex_omitted_annotated}.
+\paragraph{CoT implicitly encompasses the prompt and answer sections.} To understand the limited gains from supervising P and A, we manually examined the data and observed that the CoT often encapsulates information from both the prompt and the answer as illustrated in Figure~\ref{fig:training_ex_omitted_annotated}.
 Typically, the CoT begins by paraphrasing the question to contextualize the problem, then proceeds with reflection-based reasoning steps before deriving the final answer.
+The answer section typically summarizes the CoT and reiterates the final answer near the end.

-To verify whether P and A are commonly covered by the CoT in our training datasets, we conduct a linguistic analysis on 100 randomly sampled training examples using GPT-5.1 as a judge.
+\paragraph{Linguistic analysis.} To verify whether P and A are commonly covered by the CoT in our training datasets, we conduct a linguistic analysis on 100 randomly sampled training examples using GPT-5.1 as a judge.
 We prompt the model to verify that: (1) all substantive information in P and A is already present in the CoT; and (2) P and A do not introduce any new substantive statements absent from the CoT.
-This ensures that, semantically, the CoT entails both P and A. We also checked whether the final answer in A is equivalent to the final answer derived in the CoT.
+This ensures that, semantically, the CoT entails both P and A. We also checked whether the final answer in A is equivalent to the final answer derived in CoT.

 For OpenThoughts, we found that in $99\%$ and $89\%$ of the 100 sampled examples, the CoT semantically entails P and A, respectively.
 For Bespoke, these figures are $97\%$ and $93\%$.
 The few exceptions where CoT does not entail A are due to new information introduced in A. They primarily involve open-ended science or coding questions where the answer is not easily stored in a latex box\footnote{Example: What is the effect of different types of amino acid residues in the binding site of protein on the stability of DNA-protein complex in molecular dynamics simulations?}.
 However, in $100\%$ and $99\%$ of examples in OpenThoughts and Bespoke respectively, the final answer in A is equivalent to the final answer in the CoT section.
 That indicates that despite these examples having new information in answer section, their final answer still aligns with that in CoT section.
 This explains why adding supervision on P and A provides minimal benefit over CoT alone.
 For details of the design and results of linguistic analysis, refer to Appendix \ref{appendix:linguistic_analysis}.